What is a torn meniscus?

-- X-ray.
-A diagnostic test that uses invisible electromagnetic energy beams to produce images
+X-ray.
+This test uses invisible electromagnetic energy beams to make images of internal tissues,

-It can often determine damage or disease in a surrounding ligament or muscle.
+or disease in a surrounding ligament, tendon, bone, or muscle.

-- Arthroscopy.
-A minimally-invasive diagnostic and treatment procedure used for conditions of a joint.
+Arthroscopy.
+This is a minimally-invasive procedure used for conditions of a joint.
+It uses a small,

 How is a torn meniscus treated?